wonkodv/zem/README.md

 ZEM
 ===

 Neovim plugin that can quickly navigate to previously indexed locations.

+Early development, but useable.

 It uses the python3 remote plugin api and sqlite.

+You can use `:Zem` to open a prompt with preview window that shows the currently matching elements, or you can use `:ZemEdit QUERY` to directly go to the location.

 Install
 -------